brgibson/blog-prototype/_posts/2014-03-20-Edmunds at SXSW.md

 1,783 = the number of pieces of branded swag given out

-1,000 = the number of people at Edmunds' "Promise Prom"
+1,000 = the number of people at Edmunds' "Price Promise Prom"

 Edmunds is looking forward to having an even larger presence at SXSW 2015!